7:00 am Networking Breakfast

 • Reviewing the steps we took to collaborate with our local inspector to provide adequate support for the unique project elements and ensure successful permitting

-8:50 am Panel: Exploring Regional Code From the Local Authorities Perspective: What Tips & Tricks Can You Use in Future Permitting Requests?
+9:20 am Fireside Chat: Exploring Regional Code From the Local Authorities Perspective: What Tips & Tricks Can You Use in Future Permitting Requests?

 Synopsis